-- 2. Senior Securities.
+2. Senior Securities.
 The Funds will not issue senior securities.
-This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by each Fund, provided that each Fund's engagement in such activities is consistent with or permitted by the 1940 Act, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff. - 3.
-Underwriting.
+This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by each Fund, provided that each Fund's engagement in such activities is consistent with or permitted by the 1940 Act, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff.

+3. Underwriting.
 The Funds will not act as underwriter of securities issued by other persons.
-This limitation is not applicable to the extent that, in connection with the disposition of portfolio securities (including restricted securities), each Fund may be deemed an underwriter under certain federal securities laws. - 4.
-Real Estate.
+This limitation is not applicable to the extent that, in connection with the disposition of portfolio securities (including restricted securities), each Fund may be deemed an underwriter under certain federal securities laws.

+4. Real Estate.
 The Funds will not purchase or sell real estate.
 This limitation is not applicable to investments in marketable securities that are secured by or represent interests in real estate.
-This limitation does not preclude the Funds from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including real estate investment trusts). - 5.
-Commodities.
+This limitation does not preclude the Funds from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including real estate investment trusts).

+5. Commodities.
 The Funds will not purchase or sell commodities unless acquired as a result of ownership of securities or other investments.
-This limitation does not preclude each Fund from purchasing or selling options or futures contracts, from investing in securities or other instruments backed by commodities or from investing in companies which are engaged in a commodities business or have a significant portion of their assets in commodities. - 6.
-Loans.
+This limitation does not preclude each Fund from purchasing or selling options or futures contracts, from investing in securities or other instruments backed by commodities or from investing in companies which are engaged in a commodities business or have a significant portion of their assets in commodities.

+6. Loans.
 The Funds will not make loans to other persons, except: (a) by loaning portfolio securities; (b) by engaging in repurchase agreements; or (c) by purchasing nonpublicly offered debt securities.
-For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures or other securities. - 7.
-Concentration.
+For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures or other securities.

+7. Concentration.
 Each Fund will not invest 25% or more of its total assets, measured at the portfolio's rebalancing, in a particular industry or group of industries.
-This weight may then fluctuate with market price changes until a sector signal is received, upon which it may be rebalanced back to its target weight.
-This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities. - 8.
-Diversification.
+This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities.

+8. Diversification.
 With respect to 75% of its total assets, each Fund will not invest more than 5% of its total assets at the time of purchase in securities of any single issuer (other than obligations issued or guaranteed by the U.S. government, its agencies, enterprises or instrumentalities or securities of other investment companies) and will not purchase more than 10% of any class of the outstanding voting securities of any issuer.